VMF(N)-532: Operations in the Central Pacific

-On April 14, 1944, night fighters from VMF(N)-532 successfully intercepted a flight of 12 Japanese bombers that had departed Ponape and were inbound to bomb Engebi.
+On 14 April 1944, night fighters from VMF(N)-532 successfully intercepted a flight of 12 Japanese bombers that had departed Ponape and were inbound to bomb Engebi.
 The initial bogey was spotted at 0013 at 83 miles out bearing 235 degrees.
 Seven more planes appeared shortly thereafter and an additional four planes from the squadron were launched to intercept.
 Working with the Ground-controlled intercept controllers from Air Warning Squadron 1, squadron pilots shot down two Mitsubishi G4M bombers, possibly destroyed another and more importantly caused all of the remaining bombers to drop their ordnance in the waters surrounding the island with no loss of personnel or material.
 Capt Howard W. Bollman and 1stLt Edward A. Sovik were each awarded the Distinguished Flying Cross for their actions that evening.

 In May 1944, Vice Admiral Marc Mitscher visited the squadron and was so impressed that he took possession of two of the squadron's F4U-2Ns for inspection.
 He replaced the aircraft with two F4U Corsair day fighters that then had to be modified into night fighters.
-On June 11, 1944, VMF(N)-532 was relieved by VMF(N)-533 on Engebi and the detachment returned to Roi-Namur.
-With the squadron reassembled on Roi Namur, it began flying nighttime raids against the Japanese seaplane base on Wotje Atoll starting on Jume 30.
+On 11 June 1944, VMF(N)-532 was relieved by VMF(N)-533 on Engebi and the detachment returned to Roi-Namur.
+With the squadron reassembled on Roi Namur, it began flying nighttime raids against the Japanese seaplane base on Wotje Atoll starting on 30 June.

-On July 5, 1944, the squadron received verbal orders to prepare for movement and soon embarked upon the USS Windham Bay (CVE-92) sailing for the Mariana Islands. -532 arrived on Saipan, which had recently been secured.
+On 5 July 1944, the squadron received verbal orders to prepare for movement and soon embarked upon the USS Windham Bay (CVE-92) sailing for the Mariana Islands. -532 arrived on Saipan, which had recently been secured.
 Originally based at Aslito Airfield, -532 began flying nighttime CAP from dusk to dawn and conducted air interdiction missions against Rota Island.
 The squadron later moved to a smaller fighter airstrip in the northeast part of Saipan.
 Because there were still a large number of Japanese stragglers in the area, Marines from the squadron regularly patrolled the nearby mountains.
 There were a number of engagements with Japanese troops during this time frame.
-On September 12, VMF(N)-542 received orders to return to the United States.
+On 12 September, VMF(N)-542 received orders to return to the United States.
 Ten days later squadron pilots flew eleven F4U-2s to Guam to be transferred to other units.
 VMF(N)-532 departed Saipan in October 1944.

 Return to the United States and reorganization

-Departing from Guam in early October 1944, the squadron arrived back at MCAD Miramar on October 25, 1944.
-On December 2, 1944, the squadron relocated to Marine Corps Air Station Eagle Mountain Lake, Texas joining Marine Aircraft Group 53.
+Departing from Guam in early October 1944, the squadron arrived back at MCAD Miramar on 25 October 1944.
+On 2 December 1944, the squadron relocated to Marine Corps Air Station Eagle Mountain Lake, Texas joining Marine Aircraft Group 53.
 During this time the squadron converted to flying the Grumman F6F-3N Hellcat and quickly thereafter the Grumman F7F Tigercat.
 The squadron remained at Eagle Mountain Lake for the duration of the war.
 VMF(N)-531 returned to MCS Cherry Point with the rest of Marine Aircraft Group 53 in February 1946.
-VMF(N)-532 fell victim to the dramatic cuts to Marine Aviation that occurred after the war and was decommissioned on May 31, 1947.
+VMF(N)-532 fell victim to the dramatic cuts to Marine Aviation that occurred after the war and was decommissioned on 31 May 1947.